Val Chmerkovskiy Posts ‘Sexy’ Pic With Wife Jenna Johnson As They Swim With The Pigs In The Bahamas

 “This just isn’t right… I’m glad it didn’t decide either of you for lunch!” another added.

-Val and Jenna’s latest pics are the latest snaps from their whirlwind family vacation with Val’s brother Maksim Chmerkovskiy and his wife Peta Murgatroyd.
-The Dancing With the Stars foursome rang in the New Year in the Bahamas and they appear to be taking in all of the tourist spots as they enjoy some time away from the dance floor.
+Val and Jenna’s pics are the latest snaps from their whirlwind family vacation with Val’s brother Maksim Chmerkovskiy and his wife Peta Murgatroyd.
+The Dancing with the Stars foursome rang in the new year in the Bahamas, and they appear to be taking in all the tourist spots as they enjoy some time away from the dance floor.